What is SIOR and why is it helpful to you?

 What is Social Impact?

-Social impact are the social improvements achieved as a consequence of implementing the results of a particular research project or study.
+Social impact refers to social improvements achieved as a consequence of implementing the results of a particular research project or study.
 Our societies have already defined societal challenges and goals (such as EU2020 targets, UN Sustainable Development Goals, etc.) and need research developments and innovations to address them.
-Through SIOR researchers can provide evidence of how their research has been useful to help meet these social targets, for instance, contributing to create employment, increase access to health, reduce carbon emissions or reduce poverty, in a particular locality or at a broader scale.
+Through SIOR, researchers can provide evidence of how their research has been useful to help meet these social targets, for instance, contributing to create employment, increase access to health, reduce carbon emissions or reduce poverty, in a particular area or at a broader scale.
 Often social impacts are not immediate but gathered in a longer term.
 SIOR allows researchers to edit periodically their entries, adding new evidence of impacts related to the results of their research projects.

 Linking and Sharing

 - Upload research projects

 - Upload researchers & ORCID researcher ID